 There is another option, and it is an option that I LOVE!

-Here are the top five reasons why renting an RV is the most fun you will ever have on a photography adventure.
+Here are the top five reasons why renting a van is the most fun you will ever have on a photography adventure.

 There are large batteries inside the RV on my camper.
 I charge them up during the daytime with solar panels that are on the roof.
 And if I run the generator, that also charges those batteries and they will power the lights inside the camper at night.